How David Perell Writes an Essay

 This isn’t an easy thing to do.
 You aren’t aiming for superficial ideas—you are trying to convey complex ideas simply and elegantly.
 That means wrestling with all the good ideas that are already out there to arrive at real insight.
 You accomplish that by absorbing a ton of information and stirring on ideas until they speak to you.

 As he sharpens the horns and adds shadow to the face, the bull becomes three-dimensional.
-Clearly he’s exploring possibilities and building on ideas.
+He’s exploring possibilities and building on ideas.
 He’s shooting for more, not less.
 But there’s a point where he realizes it’s time to reverse course and rein the image in.
 He ends on a sparse but elegant rendering of the animal using just a few essential lines.

 Opportunities from writing crop up so often now that I’ve learned to think very carefully about which ones to pursue.
 I draw on Warren Buffett’s investing philosophy, which is to wait for the “fat pitch.”
 The stock market offers a world of enticing investment opportunities everyday, but you don’t want to jump on everything.
 Like a baseball player at the plate, you want to be selective about when you swing.
 When the right pitch comes, you should swing for the fences.